Peter DeBoer: Personal life

 After the passing of Muhammad Ali, DeBoer shared he once met and received a signed Qur’an from Ali.

 DeBoer holds a Juris Doctor degrees from both the University of Windsor and the University of Detroit Mercy as a graduate of the Dual JD Program, but he gave up a position with a criminal law firm to continue coaching.

 He and his wife Susan have three children.
-Their older son, Jack, played for Niagara University and their youngest son, Matt, plays for the College of the Holy Cross.
+Their older son, Jack, played for Niagara University and their youngest son, Matt, plays for the Dundee Stars.